Bedrock-OSS/bedrock-wiki/docs/loot/item-functions.md

 {
     "function": "set_book_contents",

-    "title": "",
+    "title": "Wiki Book",
-    "author": "",
+    "author": "Bedrock Wiki",

-    "pages": ["", ""]
-}
+    "pages": ["Example page number one", "Example page number 2"] }
 ```

-Sets data for a book
+Sets the data for a book.

-Can only be used on `writable_book` or `written_book`
+Can only be used on `minecrat:writable_book` or `minecraft:written_book`.

-author
-String name of the author
+`author`: String name of the author.

-title
-String name of the book
+`title`: String name of the book.

-pages
-Array of strings — each string is the contents of that page
+`pages`: Array of strings — each string is the contents of that page.

 Supports up to 50 strings and 798 characters per string
-12,800‌ character limit across all pages
+12,800‌ character limit across all pages.
-Use `\n` in the string (not `\\n`) to add newlines
+Use `\n` in the string (not `\\n`) to add newlines.

-Can’t use tabs
+Can’t use tabs.

-Can use color codes; Each different page string resets the color codes each time
+Can use color codes; Each different page string resets the color codes each time.

 ### Exploration Map